 Phase 1 commenced on 1 June 2020.

-Including the essential businesses which are already operating, here are some of the activities which will resume progressively:
+Including the essential businesses which are already operating, here are some of the activities which have resumed progressively:

 - Hairdressers and barbers can provide services beyond just a haircut

 - Home-based businesses will resume, but only delivery or collection is allowed